krashnamusika/krashna-site/README.md

 In general, this project follows the common [Gatsby.js](https://www.gatsbyjs.org/docs/) folder structure:

 - Pages are defined in `/src/pages`.
-The file name base of each JS file (excluding the `.js` extension) is used as the URL of the corresponding page.
+The file name of each JS file (excluding the `.js` extension) is used as the URL of the corresponding page.
 - Page templates (boilerplate structures for how different types of pages should look) are located in `/src/templates`.
 - Components which these pages and templates use are contained in the `/src/components` folder.